mtconnect/cppagent/README.md

     }

 The default file is agent.log in the same directory as the agent.exe file resides.
-The default logging level is info.
+The default logging level is `info`.
 To have the agent log to the command window:

     logger_config